huggingface/blog/bloom-inference-pytorch-scripts.md

 You can see two factors at play leading to better performance here.

 1. The throughput here was improved by using Tensor Parallelism (TP) instead of the Pipeline Parallelism (PP) of Accelerate.
 Because Accelerate is meant to be very generic it is also unfortunately hard to maximize the GPU usage.
-All computations are done first on GPU 0, then on GPU 1, etc. until GPU 8, which means 7 GPU are idle all the time.
+All computations are done first on GPU 0, then on GPU 1, etc. until GPU 8, which means 7 GPUs are idle all the time.
 DeepSpeed-Inference on the other hand uses TP, meaning it will send tensors to all GPUs, compute part of the generation on each GPU and then all GPUs communicate to each other the results, then move on to the next layer.
 That means all GPUs are active at once but they need to communicate much more.

 2. DeepSpeed-Inference also uses custom CUDA kernels to avoid allocating too much memory and doing tensor copying to and from GPUs.
 The effect of this is lesser memory requirements and fewer kernel starts which improves the throughput and allows for bigger batch sizes leading to higher overall throughput.